umarhassan-mitodl/sts.003-fall-2010/content/pages/assignments/assn4b.md

 Hagens, G. von.
 "Plastinated Specimens and Plastination." and "On Gruesome Corpses, Gestalt Plastinates and Mandatory Interment."
 In _Body Worlds: The Anatomical Exhibition of Real Human Bodies_.
 Edited by Gunther von Hagens, and Angelina Whalley, translated by Francis Kelly.
 Heidelberg: Institut für Plastination, 2004, pp. 20-37 and 260-282.

 ———.
 "No Skeletons in the Closet – Facts, Background and Conclusions: A Response to the Alleged Corpse Scandals in Novosibirsk, Russia, and Bishkek, Kyrgizstan, Associated with the _Body_ _Worlds_ Exhibition."
-Public statement, distributed online 17 November 2003. ([PDF](http://studylib.net/doc/13644599/no-skeletons-in-the-closet-%E2%80%94-facts--background-and-conclu...)).
+Public statement, distributed online 17 November 2003. ({{% resource_link "51dc0736-83e5-400a-bdfe-d3d5e9da1426" "PDF" %}}).

 Harvey, W. "Proeme and Introductory Chapters of _De Motu Cordis_" \[1628\].
 In _The Anatomical Exercises in English Translation_.
 Dover, 1995, pp. 1-23.
 ISBN: 9780486688275.

 Vesalius, A. "Preface to _On the Fabric of the Human Body_" and "Book 5: The Best Method for Conducting the Anatomy" \[1543\].
-In Charles D. O'Malley, _Andreas Vesalius of Brussels, 1514-64_.University of California Press, 1964, pp. 317-324 and 342-360 \[Preview with [Google Books](http://books.google.com/books?id=HCA6wGaU8PUC&lpg=PP1&pg=PA317#v=onepage&q&f=false)\]
+In Charles D. O'Malley, _Andreas Vesalius of Brussels, 1514-64_.University of California Press, 1964, pp. 317-324 and 342-360 \[Preview with {{% resource_link "d0eec8f9-ea89-4a62-97f3-b54f0a08e4a0" "Google Books" %}}\]

 Vesalius, A., J. B. Saunders, and C. D. O'Malley "Title Pages to the 1st Edition of 'De Humani Corporis Fabrica', 1543, and 2nd edition, 1555.
 In _Vesalius: The Illustrations from His Works_.
 The World Publishing Company, 1950, pp. 42-45.